 Double cleanse to deep-clean

 I’m a big fan of the double cleanse in the evening, especially for those experiencing congestion.
 It helps to shift any environmental aggressors encountered throughout the day (such as pollutants and bacteria), while really clearing out the pores.
-Start with an oil or balm cleanser to remove make-up and sunscreen, then follow with a water-based cleanser (gel or milk).
+Start with an oil or balm cleanser to remove make-up and sunscreen, then follow with a water-based cleanser in either a gel or milk consistency to really hydrate the skin.

 Exfoliate, but don’t overdo it

 Our skin cells renew roughly every 28 days but encouraging this natural renewal process along by using a gentle exfoliator a few times a week can yield incredible results for congested skin.
-I’d suggest a salicylic, glycolic or lactic acid, there are some incredibly intelligent formulas that combine all three acid groups in perfect ratios for a comprehensive exfoliation.
-Ensure you stick 2-3 times a week as over-exfoliating can actually worsen congestion and damage the skin.
+I’d suggest a salicylic, glycolic or lactic acid — there are some incredibly intelligent formulas that combine all three acid groups in perfect ratios for a comprehensive exfoliation.
+Ensure you stick to only two to three times a week as over-exfoliating can actually worsen congestion and damage the skin.

 Avoid heavy creams and pore-clogging ingredients

 Congested skin types are best off choosing lighter, thinner textures in their skincare products as opposed to heavier, richer creams.
-Avoid dense ingredients (like coconut oil, shea butter, glycerin, beeswax, lanolin), sulfates (sodium lauryl sulphate and sodium laureth sulphate), and volatile alcohols (benzyl alcohol, SD alcohol, denatured alcohol, isopropyl alcohol).
+Avoid dense ingredients (like coconut oil, shea butter, glycerin, beeswax, lanolin), sulphates (sodium lauryl sulphate and sodium laureth sulphate), and volatile alcohols (benzyl alcohol, SD alcohol, denatured alcohol, isopropyl alcohol) as these can irritate and clog the pores.

-Look for clarifying and correcting serums and lightweight moisturisers that contain non-comedogenic ingredients which won’t clog the pores such as hyaluronic acid (deeply hydrates), niacinamide (regulates oil production), retinol (promote cell turnover), clay (absorbs excess oil) AHAs and BHAs (clear out the pores) and a lightweight sunscreen during the day.
+Look for clarifying and correcting serums and lightweight moisturisers that contain non-comedogenic ingredients which won’t clog the pores such as hyaluronic acid (which deeply hydrates), niacinamide (regulates oil production), retinol (promotes cell turnover), clay (absorbs excess oil) AHAs and BHAs (clear out the pores) and a lightweight sunscreen during the day.

 A difficult task but one that is essential in treating congestion.
-While arguably satisfying, extractions can cause more than good resulting in scarring and other conditions that are a lot harder to treat.
+While arguably satisfying, non-professional extractions (in other words, picking!) can cause more than good, resulting in scarring and other conditions that are a lot harder to treat.
 So try to keep the hands away and let your skincare products do all the hard work.